knightsUCF/COVIDGenomeAnalysis/README.md

 # RSCU Index

-A codon in the form of a trinucleotide base such as "ATG" can code for the amino acid, "methionine".
-Methionine is an important amino acid being the most common start codon. (https://en.wikipedia.org/wiki/Start_codon) In this case only one amino acid "ATG", codes for methionine, so methionine does not have any synonymous codons.
+The amino acid methionin has only one associated codon, the start codon ATG.
+Methionine does not have any synonymous codons.
 However other amino acids do have multiple codons which can code for the same amino acid being termed as "synonymous".
 The RSCU index weighs the appearance of various synynomous codons in the genomic sequence to analyze their importance.